DataSF/draft-publishing-standards/basemap/street-centerline-and-intersection-identifiers.md

 * Every centerline and node will have an identifier Centerline Node Network (CNN) ID
   * `cnn` as a number
   * `cnntext` as a text string
-* CNN IDs may be used in secondary columns to indicate the nodes that fall at the endpoints of a centerline
+* CNN IDs may be used in secondary columns as reference
+  * For example:
-  * For example `f_node_cnn` and `t_node_cnn`
+    * `f_node_cnn` and `t_node_cnn` to indicate from and to nodes
+    * `cnn_seg` to reference the closest segment to a feature
-  * When referencing a CNN, include clear definition in the data dictionary
+  * When referencing a CNN, include clear definition in the data dictionary, and include `cnn` in the column name
+* Valid IDs are in the reference datasets below

 ### Reference
 | Dataset | Description and Constraints | Reference Columns |